Junyi00/tp/docs/UserGuide.md

 ![result after setting points](images/setPointsResult.png)

 You should see that _Lyndon Edwards_ now has _8000 points_ and _8000 cumulative points_.
-Also, you should observe that he is now part of the **Silver** tier as he has above 5000 cumulative points!
+Also, you should observe that he is now part of the **Silver** tier, as he has above 5000 cumulative points!

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 The difference between `setpoints` and `addpoints` is that setting points will also set cumulative points to the same amount.